riceissa/dotfiles/README.md

 - newsbeuter: change cache size so all content can be backed up (actually I now think this might be done by default).
 Also figure out how to sync cache.db.
-- terminator/gnome terminal configs (esp. getting solarized to work)
-    - on gnome terminal I just set the background color to `#FDF6E3` and the text color to `#586E75`; I use the Tango colors (they work well enough with the solarized base) and Source Code Pro size 10
-    - newer versions of terminator have solarized built in; however, the colors don't work very well with vim (not sure why) so I stick to solarized base and Tango colors (just like in gnome terminal)
 - bash aliases, etc. bash config
 - set up python to work (e.g. getting pip to work...), as well as other development environments (e.g. haskell)
 - emacs: emacs config for Japanese input (see [my page on